hyperledger/besu-docs/docs/HowTo/Troubleshoot/Troubleshooting.md

 sudo mount /dev/urandom /dev/random -o bind
 ```

-## Quorum Developer Quickstart not working on Apple M1 chip

-The [Quorum Developer Quickstart](../../Tutorials/Developer-Quickstart.md) does not currently support
-the Apple M1 chip.
-The quickstart starts up on machines that use the chip, but may show the
-following symptoms:

-* All JSON-RPC calls return an empty reply from the server
-* The Grafana dashboard shows no data
-* The `docker ps` command displays an AMD message about the containers:

-    ```bash
-    Image may have poor performance, or fail, if run via emulation
-    ```

-* No logs can be downloaded

 ## Unsupported address exception while running from Docker

 While [running Besu from a Docker image](../../HowTo/Get-Started/Installation-Options/Run-Docker-Image.md), you might get the following exception: